 A Virtual Private Network (VPN) provides a secure internet connection, allowing its to access geo-restricted websites, browse securely and maintain their anonymity online.

-VPN were originally created as a way to secure business networks or allow employees to access a business network from home.
-Nowadays, many people use a VPN connection for torrenting, streaming geo-blocked content or guarding their data when using public coffee shop WiFi.
+VPN was originally created as a way to secure business networks or allow employees to access a business network from home.
+Nowadays, many people use a VPN connection for torrenting, streaming geo-blocked content, or guarding their data when using public coffee shop WiFi.

 Some VPN services will only allow you to use their private servers if you give them access to your data.
 And sometimes they don’t even bother asking.